PaperStrange/AIProjectManger/.github/ISSUE_TEMPLATE/style-copied-from-lightgbm-repo.md

 ---
-name: Style copied from LightGBM repo
+name: LightGBM repo style
-about: Describe this issue template's purpose here.
+about: The style copied from LightGBM repository
 title: ''
 labels: ''
 assignees: ''